Phoenix Man Killed in Prescott Speeding Accident

 Authorities say that speed may have been a factor in the death of 43-year-old Mark Alling, of Phoenix, when he crashed his vehicle near a Prescott Fire Department station on March 26.

-If you or someone you love has been hurt by a speeding driver in Phoenix, you have legal options.
-The car accident lawyers at Phillips Law Group can help you and your family recover from the harm you suffered.
+If you or someone you love has been hurt by a speeding driver in Arizona, you have legal options.
+The Lake Havasu City car accident lawyers at Phillips Law Group can help you and your family recover from the harm you suffered.

 According to authorities, Allings car began rolling over at Williamson Valley Road and Yakashba Drive for reasons that are yet unknown.
 Prescott police believe speed was a factor but have not yet revealed why the car began to roll in the first place.